Chart Color Schemes

 South Turramurra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-South Turramurra's dwelling structure, as per the latest Census, was 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+South Turramurra's dwellings, as per the latest Census (2016), were 98.6% houses and 1.4% other dwellings.
 This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in South Turramurra was 41.8%, with mortgaged dwellings at 50.1% and rented ones at 8.1%.
+Home ownership in South Turramurra stood at 41.8%, with mortgaged dwellings at 50.1% and rented ones at 8.1%.
 The median monthly mortgage repayment was $3,500, higher than Sydney metro's average of $2,427.
 Median weekly rent in South Turramurra was $795, compared to Sydney metro's $470.
-Nationally, South Turramurra's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, South Turramurra's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing